Hannahjef/Hannahjef.github.io/README.md

 # Squad Shuffler

 Squad Shuffler is an application designed to shuffle players into teams.
-The initial phase of this project was developed to cater to a specific gaming scenario where each team can have a maximum of 12 players, with each team containing a maximum of 3 players.
+I created the game for my friends to make our game night more fun.
+The initial phase of this project was developed to cater to a specific gaming scenario 'SEQUENCE' where there can be a maximum of 12 players, with each team containing a maximum of 3 players.
 The application ensures an equal distribution of players among the teams.
-This application can be used for Game 'SEQUENCE'
+I used the algorithm Fisher-Yates on top of hashing algorithm to ensure shuffling.

 ## Technologies Used